MossGoblin/BEAST_vs_MENACE_v2.0/README.md

 __// ChangeLog__

 __// TODO : NEXT__
-* decide on a final GamePlan for Beast - revice the old one
+* decide on a final GamePlan for Beast - revise the old one
 * who starts first - shall there be a preference?